Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

 4. Cost of regenerative medicine for subarachnoid hemorrhage

-The cost of stem cell therapy, which is regenerative medicine, cannot be said to be cheap.
+The cost of stem cell therapy, a form of regenerative medicine, is by no means cheap

-This is because stem cell therapy is rarely covered by insurance and is generally self-funded.
-Depending on the clinic to be treated and the symptoms of subarachnoid hemorrhage, it costs about 1 million to 4 million yen.
+Stem cell therapy is rarely covered by insurance and is generally a self-paid treatment.
+The cost varies depending on the clinic and the symptoms of the subarachnoid hemorrhage, but it usually costs between 1 million and 4 million yen

-Here, we will pick up a few clinics and introduce their costs.
+Here we will pick out a few clinics and introduce the costs

-Stem cell therapy is a self-pay medical treatment, but it is eligible for medical expense deduction.
+Stem cell therapy is a private medical treatment, but is eligible for medical expense deductions

 Writing reference ①: https://neurotech.jp/saiseiiryou/subarachnoid-hemorrhage/